 Six to 12 months: Once our cherubs get past the six-month mark, their sleep patterns begin to mimic ours more closely.
 They’ll be sleeping about 13 hours each day in total, with their longest stretch of sleep at night – it tends to average 11 hours.
 You may also notice they’re fighting one of their day naps at this age, and lots of bubs drop their daytimes naps down to two naps of one to two hours.

-We asked the huge Mum’s Grapevine community of mums for tips they do to get little ones off to sleep.
-From using a tissue to tickle their faces (yes it really works!) to magical songs that send sleepy vibes, here are the top tricks to keep up your sleeve for when sleep just isn’t happening.
+From using a tissue to tickle their faces (yes it really works!) to magical songs that send sleepy vibes, here are the top tricks to use when sleep just isn’t happening.

 1. Face baby into the sunlight

 Baby’s face into the sunlight: Like all of us, babies will close their eyes as soon as it gets too bright, so try shifting their focus towards the sunlight (not directly into the sun of course!) and watch those little peepers get heavier.

 And here’s a bonus – studies show that babies who are exposed to natural light during the day, sleep better at night.
 They also figure out the difference between day and night quicker.